inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 *   Make loop for the game.
 *   Test that events happen in right order
 *   Manual tests

+#### Main criteria for MVP
+- [x]   The game should be able to run, show a board with starting robot and programcards to this robot.
+- [ ]   The player is able to pick programcards and place them so that the robot can move.
+- [ ]   The game should be able to do a round, and do the phases in the correct order in that round.
+- [x]   The robot should be able to win by going to the flags in a specific order.
+- [x]   The robot is stopped by walls, and respawned when outside board.

 ## Task 3 - Productdelivery and codequality
 ### Manual tests